stardain/converter/README.md

 # file converter app

 A simple converter I've built to get a grasp of fullstack application development.
+The goal was to make something work and get used to the process of development.
 All processing is done by libraries listed below.

 <br>